Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: The Approach

 One naive way to generate optimized tensor accelerator code is to directly ask an LLM to rewrite the unoptimized code into its optimized counterpart.
 However, this approach fails for two reasons: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item Tensor accelerator DSLs are low-resource languages (i.e., insufficiently represented in the LLM's training corpus), so the model produces neither semantically nor syntactically valid programs. \item Without guidance, the model has little notion of what optimizations to apply, or in which order. \end{enumerate}

-Prior work shows that decomposing tasks, including code generation tasks, into multiple steps can improve the LLMs' ability to solve~\cite{wei2022cot, gao2023pal, wang2023planandsolve, hong2024llmaidedcompilation, lee2024guess}.
-Therefore, as shown in \cref{fig:prompting}, we split our workflow into two phases: optimization plan generation and code generation.
+Prior work shows that decomposing tasks, including code generation tasks, into multiple steps can improve an LLM's ability to solve them~\cite{gao2023pal, wang2024planningnaturallanguageimproves}.
+Therefore, as shown in \cref{fig:prompting}, we split our workflow into two phases: optimization plan generation and code implementation.
 We connect the two phases with an iterative beam search.
 Maintaining the best \textit{B} code candidates at each step helps us explore multiple optimization trajectories in parallel.
 We describe our two phases and search strategy in the next section.
-Detailed prompts can be found in Appendix~\ref{sec:prompts}.
+Detailed prompts are in Appendix~\ref{sec:prompts}.

 In following sections, a \emph{plan} refers to a natural language description of a single step of optimization and how code is transformed in that step, whereas a \emph{schedule} refers to a sequence of plans that brings code from unoptimized to fully optimized.